-A \$15,000 Senior Revolving Working Capital Facility, expiring June 30, 1999, with \$5,600 outstanding at August 31, 1996.
-The interest rate and interest payment dates vary depending on the terms the Partnership agrees to when money is borrowed.
-The average interest rate was 8.08 percent for amounts outstanding at August 31, 1996.
+A \$15,000 Senior Revolving Working Capital Facility, expiring June 30, 2000, with \$12,250 outstanding at August 31, 1997.
+The interest rate and interest payment dates vary depending on the terms the Partnership agrees to when the money is borrowed.
+The weighted average interest rates were 7.59 percent and 8.08 percent for amounts outstanding at August 31, 1997 and 1996, respectively.
 The Partnership must be free of all working capital borrowings for 30 consecutive days each fiscal year.
 A commitment fee of .5 percent is paid on the unused portion of the facility.

-A \$25,000 Senior Revolving Acquisition Facility is available to December 31, 1998, at which time the outstanding amount must be paid in ten equal quarterly installments, beginning March 31, 1999.
-The interest rate and interest payment dates vary depending on the terms the Partnership agrees to when money is borrowed.
-The average interest rate was 7.73 percent for amounts outstanding at August 31, 1996.
+A \$35,000 Senior Revolving Acquisition Facility is available to December 31, 1999, at which time the outstanding amount must be paid in ten equal quarterly installments, beginning March 31, 2000.
+The interest rate and interest payment dates vary depending on the terms the Partnership agrees to when the money is borrowed.
+The average interest rates were 7.38 percent and 7.73 percent for amounts outstanding at August 31, 1997 and 1996, respectively.
 A commitment fee of .5 percent is paid on the unused portion of the facility.